 Q. Do I have to keep going to the chiropractor once I start?

 A. Chiropractic should only be utilized for as long as it serves you to become a better, healthier, and more vibrant you.
 Our first stage of care is called relief care.
 This is a short-term period in which you will receive more frequent adjustments and your current symptoms will quickly disappear.
 The second stage of care is called corrective care, in which your body begins to unwind the patterns and tension that caused your symptoms in the first place and your body restructures itself in a more balanced way.
 After corrective care, it is your choice to continue receiving Chiropractic adjustments for “wellness care.”
 Many patients choose to continue staying with us for general well-being because they like the way they feel and function following a chiropractic adjustment.
 An interference-free nervous system with optimal communication and connection is essential for health throughout a lifetime.
 Getting adjusted ensures that you stay ‘tuned up’ and can better avoid the big ‘breakdowns.’
 We believe Chiropractic care is the most preventative form of health care that keeps us at our best function rather than “reactive care” that addresses symptoms more than the cause.

 Q. I am sick, should I reschedule my appointment?

-A. No. If you can get yourself to the office you should come in as it is an important time to get adjusted.
+A. If it is a highly contagious virus, YES!
+Otherwise, no. If you can get yourself to the office you should come in as it is an important time to get adjusted.
 Chiropractic adjustments have been shown to boost your immune system and help you to get well sooner.
 The only exception to this is if you have a fever, please wait until after the fever breaks as you are more contagious at that time.
 It's best to get adjusted at the first sign of a cold or flu.

 Q. Is everyone adjusted in the same way?